kgdunn/matlab-R-tutorial/python-matlab-tutorial/python-matlab-tutorial.rst

 Python is already installed on all Mac computers and most (all?)
 Linux computers.
 If you go to your command prompt (the program is called "Terminal" on Macs), you can type ``python`` and it will start a bare-bones Python session.

-However, we highly recommend you use the Enthought Python distribution, which is better suited to our course.
+However, we highly recommend you use the Enthought Python distribution, which is better suited to our requirements.
 It contains all the tools that we require.
 Please follow these instructions to install it.

 #.
 Visit the academic download section of Enthought's website if you are a student, or download the 30-day trial, or purchase a regular license.